 Deferred inflows of resources - In addition to liabilities, the Statement of Net Position will sometimes report a separate section for deferred inflows of resources.
 This separate financial element represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources until that time.
-The Authority has three items that qualify for reporting in this category: deferred inflows related to pensions, which represents net differences between projected and actual investment earnings amortized over a closed five year period and the difference between expected and actual experience and changes in assumptions amortized over the remaining service life of all plan participants (see Note 10); deferred inflows of resources related to OPEB, which represent net differences between projected and actual investment earnings amortized over a closed five year period (see Note 11); and deferred inflows of resources related to OPEB Group Life Insurance (GLI) resulting from contributions subsequent to the measurement date are recognized as an increase of the net pension liability in the next fiscal year, net differences between projected and actual investment earnings are amortized over a closed five year period and the differences in expected and actual plan experience, changes in proportion, and changes of assumptions amortized over the remaining service life of all plan participants (see Note 12).
+The Authority has three items that qualify for reporting in this category: deferred inflows related to pensions, which represents net differences between projected and actual investment earnings amortized over a closed five-year period and the difference between expected and actual experience and changes in assumptions amortized over the remaining service life of all plan participants (see Note 10); deferred inflows of resources related to OPEB, which represent net differences between projected and actual investment earnings amortized over a closed five-year period (see Note 11); and deferred inflows of resources related to OPEB Group Life Insurance (GLI) resulting from, net differences between projected and actual investment earnings are amortized over a closed five-year period and the differences in expected and actual plan experience, changes in proportion, and changes of assumptions amortized over the remaining service life of all plan participants (see Note 12).

-Pensions - The Virginia Retirement System (VRS) Retirement Plan is a multi-employer, agent plan.
+Pensions - The Virginia Retirement System ("VRS" or "System") Retirement Plan is a multi-employer, agent plan.
 For purposes of measuring the net pension liability, deferred outflows of resources and deferred inflows of resources related to pensions, and pension expense, information about the fiduciary net position of the Authority's Retirement Plan and the additions to/deductions from the Authority's Retirement Plan's net fiduciary position have been determined on the same basis as they were reported by the VRS.
 For this purpose, benefit payments (including refunds of employee contributions) are recognized when due and payable in accordance with the benefit terms.
 Investments are reported at fair value.